Debuggingdan/alx-system_engineering-devops/0x00-shell_basics/README.md

-#Script that moves a file to a directory
+#Script that changes the working directory to the previous one